 The Archibull Prize celebrates Australian farmers and the food and fibres they produce.

-Climate change adaptation and mitigation agricultural systems hold the key for the largest readily achievable contributions to both climate change mitigation and adaptation.
+Agricultural systems play an important role in both climate change mitigation and adaptation.
 Worldwide agriculture generates one third of all man-made greenhouse gas emissions.

 Direct emissions account for 14 percent of this, including emissions generated by livestock.
 Another 18 percent of emissions are connected to changes in land use, such as deforestation.
-Through cropland management, prevention of land conversion, transition to renewable energy and modern soil conservation technologies, it is estimated the agricultural sector could stop contributing excess greenhouse gases by 2030.
+Through cropland management, prevention of land conversion, transition to renewable energy, and soil conservation practices, in addition to a suite of social and policy methods, it is estimated the agricultural sector could stop contributing excess greenhouse gases by 2030.

-The following resources on the impact of Climate Change on Food and Farming remind us of the need to tackle global warming together for the sake of our rural communities and the supply of fresh, healthy and home-grown food to our door.
+The following resources on the impact of Climate Change on Food and Farming remind us of the need to tackle global warming together for the sake of our rural communities and the supply of fresh and healthy food to our door.
 These resources will show how burning fossil fuels such as coal and gas makes global warming worse, contributing to more extreme weather and droughts that threaten farming communities and Australia’s supply of fresh food.

 Feeding a Hungry Nation Climate Change